puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_puppet_server_notes.markdown

 ---

-PE 3.7.0 introduces Puppet Server, a replacement for the former Apache/Passenger Puppet master stack.
+PE 3.8 uses Puppet Server, a replacement for the former Apache/Passenger Puppet master stack.
 However, due to this change in the underlying architecture of the Puppet master, there are a few changes you'll notice after upgrading that we'd like to point out.

 This page details some items that are intentionally different between Puppet Server and the old Apache/Passenger stack.
 Additionally, there are [a few known issues related to Puppet Server](./release_notes_known_issues.html#known-issues-related-to-puppet-server) which  we expect to fix in future releases.